covjson/cookbook/first-range.md

   ]
 }
 ```
-We can see that the values appear in the same layout as in the image above.
+We can see that the values (by the way, missing values would become `null`) appear in the same layout as in the image above.
 There are two reasons for that:

 1. NdArrays always use [row-major order](https://en.wikipedia.org/wiki/Row-major_order).
 The first array axis is `y` (latitude) and the second axis `x` (longitude), as given in `axisNames`.